Wedgemere station

-Wedgemere station is an MBTA Commuter Rail station in the southeast portion of Winchester, Massachusetts.
-Wedgemere is served by all Lowell Line trains, as well as a small number of Haverhill Line trains which run via the Wildcat Branch.
-The station consists of two platforms serving the line's two tracks on an elevated grade.
+Wedgemere station is an MBTA Commuter Rail station in the southeast portion of Winchester, Massachusetts, served by the Lowell Line.
+The station has two side platforms serving the line's two elevated tracks.
 The 1957-built station building, largely unused, is adjacent to the inbound platform.
 After several years of work, the station was made fully accessible in February 2013.